-FOR IMMEDIATE RELEASE: January 14, 2026
+FOR IMMEDIATE RELEASE: January 15, 2026 CONTACT: communications@baaqmd.gov

-CONTACT: communications@baaqmd.gov
+Spare the Air Alert extended through Saturday due to wood smoke pollution

-Spare the Air Alert issued for Thursday due to wood smoke pollution Use of all wood-burning devices is prohibited
+Use of all wood-burning devices is prohibited

-SAN FRANCISCO - The Bay Area Air District is issuing a Spare the Air Alert for Thursday, January 15, which bans burning wood, manufactured fire logs or any other solid fuel, both indoors and outdoors.
+SAN FRANCISCO - The Bay Area Air District is extending a Spare the Air Alert through Saturday, January 17, which bans burning wood, manufactured fire logs or any other solid fuel, both indoors and outdoors.
+A Spare the Air Alert remains in effect today, Thursday, January 15.